serialization/ogss/README.md

 Unreadable files can be caused by memory corruption in C++ tools.

 A good approach in practice is to use a generated API for your specification language to create a custom viewer using DOT.
-This usually requires only around 100 lines of code and allows domain-specific reduction of presented information.
+Usually, this requires only around 100 lines of code and allows domain-specific reduction of presented information.

 ## Known Active Users